Narrowsburg resident Kaitlyn Danielson views photography as a lasting portrait of the ephemeral.

 “The images of this series are printed as ambrotypes, a 19th century photographic process named from the Greek ambrotos, meaning ‘immortal.’
 Clung to glass through light and silver of the colloidal process, the breath becomes a nebulous glow, an organism, a cosmic landscape.”

-The activities of the Delaware Valley Arts Alliance are made possible in part by a grant from the New York State Council on the Arts with the support of Governor Andrew Cuomo and the New York State Legislature.
+The activities of the Delaware Valley Arts Alliance are made possible in part by a grant from the New York State Council on the Arts with support from the Office of the Governor and the New York State Legislature.